Valuing a Dental Practice

 Dental practices are among the most profitable businesses, with an average profit margin of 25.0%.
 As of December 2018, there are approximately 174,290 dental practices in the United States.
 According to IBISWorld, the cost of starting a new business has incited fewer dentists to start their own practices.
 As such, incoming dentists are looking to acquire established practices.
 With the number of retiring dentists exceeding the number of dentists graduating from dental school, there are countless opportunities for acquisitions in this space.
 If you are looking to buy, grow, or sell a dental practice it is important to understand the value of a dental practice.

 If you currently own a dental practice, consider the possibility of selling.
-The reason being now is a great time to prepare to sell.
+The reason is now is a great time to prepare to sell.
 The first step to selling is obtaining a business valuation.
-Over the past few years, I have provided business valuations for several dental practices across the country.
+Over the past few years, Peak Business Valuation has provided business valuations for several dental practices across the country.
 Below are some of the key factors used in valuing a dental practice.
 Keep in mind that the factors listed below are only a guide.
+For additional questions, reach out to Peak Business Valuation by scheduling a free consultation.

 Market Multiples for a Dental Practice